-According to Showalter, the psychological difference between the sexes is based on the Freud-Oedipal phase which is established upon the female castration complex: their diversity is consisted of the lack of penis and psychological consequences that women have because of that shortage; also, it is based on the Lacan's Theory for Language Acquisition and the entrance of the child into the "Symbolic order".
-Lacan claims that the entrance of the child into the "Symbolic order" and in the language.
+According to Showalter, the psychological difference between the sexes is based on the Freud-Oedipal phase which is established upon the female castration complex: their diversity is consisted of the lack of penis and psychological consequences that women have because of that shortage; also, it is based on the Lacan's 166 Theory for Language Acquisition and the entrance of the child into the "Symbolic order".
+Lacan claims that the entrance in the phallus/father in the Oedipal phase corresponds with the entrance of the child into the "Symbolic order" and in the language.
 In other

-&lt;sup>165 Elaine Showalter, Critical Inquiry, Writing and Sexual Difference, Feminist Criticism in the Wilderness, The University of Chicago Press, 1981, Vol. 8, No. 2, p.
+165 Elaine Showalter, Critical Inquiry, Writing and Sexual Difference, Feminist Criticism in the Wilderness, The University of Chicago Press, 1981, Vol. 8, No. 2, p.
 198.